 This post may contain affiliate links.

 This Cottage Cheese Chocolate Mousse is a game-changer for healthy dessert lovers.
-Each serving is packed with 15 grams of protein and the recipe only takes 10 minutes to prepare.
+This recipe only takes 10 minutes to prep and each serving is packed with 15 grams of protein.

 Table of Contents

-The secret to its rich, creamy texture is Full-fat coconut milk, specifically, the thick cream from the top of the can which adds richness, creaminess and thickens the mousse, which sets this recipe apart from others.
+My secret to it’s rich creamy texture is full-fat coconut cream from the top of the can which thickens the mousse and makes this recipe so delicious!

-- High in Protein: With 15 grams of protein per serving, this mousse keeps you full and supports your protein goals.
+- Why cottage cheese works: It creates a silky smooth base that packs this mousse with 15 grams of protein per serving, so the mousse feels indulgent but still nourishing.
 If you love chocolate protein snacks also make a batch of these No Bake Chocolate Protein Bars!

 Key Ingredients